-If you go shopping for a TV set, the different characteristics of each screen are bound to give you a headache.
+If you go shopping for a TV set, each screen's different characteristics are bound to give you a headache.
 Each screen has some mysterious numbers describing it, and to top it off, some have these enigmatic "4K" or "Ultra HD" properties that don't mean anything to you.
-All of these terms are just measures of the screen resolution - number of pixels on the TV screen.
+All of these terms are just measures of the screen resolution – the number of pixels on the TV screen.

-A pixel is the smallest "dot" that can be accurately displayed on the screen.
-If you look really closely at your TV, you will discover that the lines are a bit jagged, because they consist of tiny squares.
-The size of pixels is determined by the screen resolution.
+A pixel is the smallest "dot" that the screen can accurately display.
+If you look really closely at your TV, you will discover that the lines are a bit jagged because they consist of tiny squares.
+The screen resolution determines the size of the pixels.

 How many pixels are there on a screen, then?
 We need to take into account the number of pixels along the horizontal edge of a screen.
 For different resolutions, this number is equal to:

 - 1080p – 1920 pixels

 A TV screen size, always expressed in inches, is the length of a screen's diagonal.
 For example, a 32" screen has a diagonal length of 32".
 If it has a regular aspect ratio of 16:9, then the sides of this screen are 27.9" and 15.7", respectively.

 Naturally, the longer the diagonal, the larger the screen.
 But does bigger mean better?
 Not necessarily!
 Let's say we have a fixed distance between the sofa and the TV's place.
 You can use our TV size calculator to find the most appropriate screen size for your cozy place!

 How to calculate the ideal TV distance?

 Then, all you have to do is apply some trigonometry.
 If you draw your TV setup, you will notice that the tangent of

 θ/2 is equal to half of the screen's width divided by your distance to the screen.
 Remembering that the aspect ratio is equal to 16:9 and knowing your screen's diagonal length, you can easily calculate the screen's width.